KhronosGroup/glTF-Sample-Assets/Models/NormalBumpBakingMethods/README.body.md

 ## Tangent Space

 Tangent space normal bump maps are often used in two ways:
-1. To represent surface curvature from high-resolution geometry on lower-resolution real-time geometry.
+1. To represent surface curvature from high-resolution geometry on lower-resolution geometry for use in a real-time renderer.
-2. For tiled high-frequency bump details which can be repeated across arbitrary meshes.
+2. To tile high-frequency bump details across arbitrary meshes.

-When the first method is used, the texture is created ("baked") for a specific geometry, and cannot be reused properly on meshes with different vertex normals.
-The pixel value vectors in the normal map are encoded to translate lighting from world space into the specific model's own tangent space.
-Each model's tangent space is uniquely calculated from the model's vertex normals and UV coordinates.
+When the first method is used, the texture is created ("baked") for a specific geometry and cannot be reused properly on meshes with different vertex normals.
+The pixels in the normal map represent surface vectors which allow a shader to translate lighting from world space into the specific model's own local space.

+Each model's local tangent space is uniquely calculated from the model's vertex normals and UV coordinates.
+The tangents can be precalculated by the baking software and included in the glTF export, or they can be omitted from export and the renderer must  recalculate the tangents.
+Either way, tangents are required to reproduce the normal bump data in a renderer.
+To faithfully reproduce the curvature captured from the high-resolution geometry, the baking software must use [MikkTSpace](https://github.com/mmikk/MikkTSpace) which is the tangent basis used in glTF.

-The glTF specification says if the asset does not include tangents, then renderers should use (MikkTSpace)[https://github.com/mmikk/MikkTSpace] for the normal maps.
-The meshes in this asset do not include tangents, so this must be calculated by the renderers.
+The glTF specification indicates that if the asset does not include tangents, then renderers should recalculate the tangents.
+The meshes in these assets do not include tangent data.

 ## Vertex Normals